afghahi1992/nestjs-microServices/README.md

 ## Response Format

-In the following the template of successful request and error is shown.
+In the following, the template of successful requests and errors is shown.

 ```